braschke/PleiadesUserDocumentation/totp.md

 `By default, this limits attackers to no more than 3 login attempts every 30s.`\
 `Do you want to enable rate-limiting? (y/n)` **n**

-> **Shortcut** If you're sick of answering stupid questions, here is the shortcut to the command above: `google-authenticator -u -t  -D -f -W`
+> **Shortcut** If you're sick of answering each question one by one, here is the shortcut passing the right options to the command above: `google-authenticator -u -t  -D -f -W`

 > **ATTENTION WHEP USERS** You have two home directories: the NFS-based /common/home/*username* on top/higgs and /beegfs/*username* on the cluster nodes.
 Please configure TOTP on top/higgs and once you're finished with the step above, copy the file `.google_authenticator' to your /beegfs/*username* directory.

-## Step 3: inserting the secret key into your phone app
+### Step 3: inserting the secret key into your phone app

 This is the easiest step.
 Use the QR scan method of your app (in FreeOTP+ on the bottom right) and scan the QR code from your terminal.
 Done.